joeriks/exus/README.md

 Still - 1.4 ms is not much.

-For a complete request on my current Azure playground site I get times at usually 15-30 ms, after first warmup call which takes a bit longer ~150.
+For a complete request on my current Azure playground site I get times at usually 15-30 ms, after first warmup call which takes a bit longer ~150 (and that is Umbraco and not the node part).

 Total request time is usually about 150ms after that first one.
 And it includes the Umbraco part.